Dwight Peck's personal Web site

 The route back on the Chemin des Crêtes

-The unsuccessful 25 January expedition to Crêt de la Neuve was turned back by fine weather, and the chaps sought a later opportunity to conquer its summit.
+The unsuccessful 25 January expedition to Crêt de la Neuve was turned back by fine weather; we'll seek a later opportunity to conquer the summit.

 In abject failure, this time, we'll start the whole thing over next week.